Do you need to urgently find an English-speaking dentist in Barcelona?

-Just like medical emergencies, dental emergencies require rapid management to relieve pain and avoid complications.
-It is therefore important to know how to identify a dental emergency and to know what to do while waiting to see the dentist.
+Just like medical emergencies, dental emergencies require rapid management to relieve pain and to avoid complications.
+It is therefore important to know how to identify a dental emergency and to know how to manage it.

 What is considered a dental emergency?

-A dental emergency is any dental problem that needs immediate treatment in order to :
+A dental emergency is any dental problem that needs immediate treatment in order to stop bleeding, alleviate severe pain, or save a tooth.

-As a result, dental emergencies only relate to the following oral problems:
+As a result, dental emergencies only consist of the following oral problems:

 - Acute infections